 - rooting reflex: turns toward breast or bottle and sucks when a nipple is placed in the mouth

-- Moro reflex (startle response): when startled, throws out arms and legs, then curls them back in
+- Moro reflex (startle response): when startled, throws out their arms and legs, then curls them back in

-- fencer's pose (tonic neck reflex): when head is turned to one side, straightens the arm on that side while bending the opposite arm
+- fencer's pose (tonic neck reflex): when their head is turned to one side, straightens the arm on that side while bending the opposite arm

 Social and Emotional Development